 Bespoke interventions were developed in the autumn term, and commenced in the current spring term.
 They can include elements such as inclusive-teaching workshops and attendance by IOP Coaches at parents’ evenings, enabling them to get an even better picture of the school’s needs and how it is improving.

-“Challenging preconceptions of STEM (science, technology, engineering & maths) subjects, including gender stereotyping, need to start at a very early age, so it is essential we engage all learners in science and technology as early as possible.
+Kirsty Williams said: “Challenging preconceptions of science, technology, engineering and maths (STEM) subjects, including gender stereotyping, need to start at a very early age, so it is essential we engage all learners in science and technology as early as possible.

-“I am pleased to support the Institute of Physics Physics Improving Gender Balance programme to actively support more girls to study and then pursue careers in STEM subjects.
+“I am pleased to support the IOP programme to actively support more girls to study and then pursue careers in STEM subjects.

 “The benefits of more girls studying physics and other STEM subjects are clear – it’s good for our education system, good for our economy and good for wider society.
 You could say it’s not rocket science!”

-She will be meeting with representatives of Monmouth Comprehensive School, the feeder primary schools also participating in the IGB project and with Institute of Physics Director of Policy, Tony McBride, to learn about the school’s areas for improvement, the best practice learned so far and the interventions being implemented in the current spring term.
+She will be meeting with representatives of Monmouth Comprehensive School, the feeder primary schools also participating in the IGB project, and with IOP director of policy, Tony McBride, to learn about the school’s areas for improvement, the best practice learned so far and the interventions being implemented in the current spring term.